 At this stage it remains treatable but if it is left to heal naturally, it won’t heal and can cause severe discomfort to the bird.

 Bumblefoot in chickens is not necessarily a sign of poor housekeeping as some folks suggest, although walking in poop, mud and dirt really helps the area to get infected!

-There are five grades of infection to bumblefoot can is very hard to spot in the initial phase.
+There are five grades of infection to bumblefoot.
+It is very hard to spot the initial phases.